photogabble/draughts/README.md

 ## Not invented here

-This is a port of [shubhendusaurabh/draughts.js](https://github.com/shubhendusaurabh/draughts.js) to PHP.
+This started as a PHP port of [shubhendusaurabh/draughts.js](https://github.com/shubhendusaurabh/draughts.js).